 Using A Grappling Dummy

 Using a grappling dummy is certainly a great way to improve your BJJ.
 It makes drilling a lot more realistic, and fun, to be honest.
 It takes away the pain of setting up drilling sessions outside of class.
-Plus, the variety that grappling dummies now come in mean you can do anything but roll with them.
+Plus, the variety that grappling dummies now come in means you can do anything but roll with them.